-The Project will cause the amount of retail redevelopment to increase without incentives.
+The Project will cause the amount of retail redevelopment to increase without incentives for such use.

 • Tax Value of freestanding single tenant or multi-tenant retail, restaurant and entertainment venues and Impact to TIF and Future Projections.

 The Project will cause the Tax Value of multi-tenant retail venues to increase and positively impact the TIF and Future Projections.